lynnzYe/Scorify/README.md

-  # Real-Time Piano Transcription UI
+# Real-Time Piano "Scorification" UI

-  This is a code bundle for Real-Time Piano Transcription UI.
-The original project is available at https://www.figma.com/design/9hqpELRaV8DA6pJHhko8cs/Real-Time-Piano-Transcription-UI.
+This is a code bundle for Real-Time Piano "Scorification" UI.

+Project development involves use of AI (figma, Gemini)

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.

+## Features

+1. Real-time joint beat and downbeat tracking + sonification + visualization!
+2. Real-time rendering of expressive piano performance into musical score.
+3. Fast smart left/right hand separation.